 The Computer Crime Unit is located in the second floor of the Norwood Police station.
 Lieutenant Sarah Lyden serves as the Officer in Charge and Off Jurewich and Off Conlin serve as Forensic Examiners.

 Sgt.
-Payne and Officers Sweeney and McGowan are active members of the MetroLEC Special Weapons & Tactics team.
+Payne, Sgt.
+Sweeney, and Officer McGowan are active members of the MetroLEC Special Weapons & Tactics team.

 Officer Baguma serves on the MetroLEC Crisis Negotiation Team.